 Ultra Dark Mode integrates several hardware and software-level optimizations within the Agera L2 platform:

-- Dynamic Illumination Control – The LED illumination system automatically adjusts to deliver stable, uniform light intensity at low reflectance levels without saturating the detector
+- Dynamic Illumination Control – The LED illumination system is adjusted to deliver higher stable, uniform light intensity at low reflectance levels without saturating the detector

 - Enhanced Detector Gain & Filtering – The optical detector operates in a high-sensitivity range with digital noise filtering, preserving accurate signal response in the near-zero reflectance domain